 "Hamid has a very original way of thinking and is an inspiration to work with"

 "One of the very best people in the field"

-Dr Hamid Gharavi is a founding partner of Derains & Gharavi.
+Dr. Hamid Gharavi is a founding partner of Derains & Gharavi.

-Dr Gharavi has had a comparable success in commercial cases as counsel for claimants or respondents, and similarly balanced appointments as counsel or arbitrator by investors and businessmen or commercial companies and sovereign states or public entities thereof as counsel or arbitrator in commercial and investment cases.
+Dr. Gharavi has had a comparable success in commercial cases as counsel for claimants or respondents, and similarly balanced appointments as counsel or arbitrator by investors and businessmen or commercial companies and sovereign states or public entities thereof as counsel or arbitrator in commercial and investment cases.

-Dr Gharavi teaches investment arbitration in the master’s programme “Droit international économique” at the University of Paris II Panthéon-Assas.
-He is the author of a book entitled The International Effectiveness of the Annulment of an Arbitral Award, published by Kluwer Law International, and publications in all the main arbitration law reviews, and a regular speaker at conferences.
+Dr. Gharavi teaches investment arbitration in the Master program “Droit International Economique” at the University of Paris II Panthéon-Assas.
+He is the author of a book titled “The International Effectiveness of the Annulment of an Arbitral Award,” published by Kluwer Law International, as well as publications in the main arbitration law reviews, and is a regular speaker at conferences.

 Dr. Gharavi holds a PhD from the University of Paris II, and post-graduate degrees from the New York University School of Law and University of Paris I Panthéon-Sorbonne.